Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 2 November 2024 18.19.20 UTC
+- WIB: Sabtu, 2 November 2024 19.44.59 UTC
-- WITA: Sabtu, 2 November 2024 19.19.20 UTC
+- WITA: Sabtu, 2 November 2024 20.44.59 UTC
-- WIT: Sabtu, 2 November 2024 20.19.20 UTC
+- WIT: Sabtu, 2 November 2024 21.44.59 UTC

 Kutipan Inspiratif:
-"Style is a reflection of your attitude and your personality."
+"Everybody is a genius.
+But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."

-Kategori: attitude
+Kategori: inspirational